mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 We can assign distributions to the elements of `foo` several ways:

-* Using a symbol or tuple of symbols (without a ":" prefix)
+* Using a symbol or string or tuple of symbols or strings.
+Note that values specified without a ":" prefix or double quotes are treated as symbols.
+To specify strings, quote them the usual way.
   * `foo[USA] = Uniform(0, 1)` would assign the RV to `foo[:USA]` only.
   * `foo[(USA, CAN, MEX)] = Uniform(0, 1)` would assign the same RV to 3 elements of `foo`.
     That is, a single value is drawn from the RV with distribution `Uniform(0, 1)` and this